stack-of-tasks/pinocchio/README.md

 **Pinocchio** is reliable and extensively tested (unit-tests, simulations and real world robotics applications).
 **Pinocchio** is supported and tested on Windows, Mac OS X, Unix and Linux ([see build status here](http://robotpkg.openrobots.org/rbulk/robotpkg/math/pinocchio/index.html)).

+## Documentation

+The online **Pinocchio** documentation of the last release is available [here](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/).
+A cheat sheet pdf with the main functions and algorithms can be found [here](./doc/pinocchio_cheat_sheet.pdf).

+## Examples

+We provide some basic examples on how to use **Pinocchio** in Python in the [examples](./examples) directory.
+Additional examples introducing **Pinocchio** are also available in the [documentation](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/md_doc_d-practical-exercises_intro.html).

+## Tutorials

+**Pinocchio** comes with a large bunch of tutorials aiming at introducing the basic tools for robot control.
+Tutorial and training documents are listed [here](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/index.html#OverviewConclu).
+You can also consider the [set of tutorials](https://github.com/ymontmarin/_tps_robotique) developped by [Nicolas Mansard](https://gepettoweb.laas.fr/index.php/Members/NicolasMansard) and [Yann de Mont-Marin](https://github.com/ymontmarin).

 ## Pinocchio continuous integrations

 **Pinocchio** is constantly tested for several platforms and distributions, as reported below: